-- 1. Looked after children or previously looked after children i.e. children in foster care, care homes or who were before being adopted - 2.
+- 1. Children in Local Authority Care or Previously in Local Authority Care - 2.
 Children with siblings in the school - 3.
 Children of school staff fulfilling a skills shortage role - 4.
-Home-to-school distance meaning that the remaining places are allocated in order of each child's proximity to the school.
+Nearness of children's home to school meaning that the remaining places are allocated in order of each child's proximity to the school.